-Winter hardy to USDA Zones 6-8 where it is easily grown in average, medium, well-drained soil in full sun to part shade.
-Best flowering and fruiting in full sun.
+Winter hardy to USDA Zones 6-8 where it is easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Best flowering and fruiting typically occur in full sun.
 Stems can become leggy in too much shade.
 Prune in early spring if needed.
 Flowers bloom on new wood.
 Plant in a protected location in USDA Zone 5 where the above-ground stems may not be reliably winter hardy.
 In the alternative, shrubs may be grown in the manner of herbaceous perennials in Zone 5 by pruning stems back to 6” in late winter each year.
 Best cross-pollination and resultant fruit production occur when shrubs are planted in groups or massed.

 No serious insect or disease problems.
 Some susceptibility to leaf spot, stem diseases and black mold.
 May suffer significant stem dieback or die to the ground in harsh winters.

 Group or mass.
-Borders, bird gardens.
+Borders.
+Bird gardens.
 Underplanting for open woodland areas.
 For an interesting fall berry display, plant in combination with other fall berry-producing shrubs such as Ilex verticillata (red berries) and Pyracantha (orange berries).
 Berry-laden fall stems may be cut for flower arrangements.